Can Reality TV Really Glorify God?

 If KEEPING UP WITH THE KARDASHIANS or DANCE MOMS grieve your conscience, then don’t watch either!
 If you can knowingly not grieve the Holy Spirit by watching reality TV, then you may occasionally find TV shows that glorify God like FIXER UPPER or DUCK DYNASTY.

 Just remember to put God at the center of your media choices and everything else will fall into place.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!